What to Do if the Insurance Denies Your Car Accident Claim?

 What if the Insurer Still Refuses to Pay?

+The average American pays $1,547 in auto insurance each year.
+But even though insurers typically make an incredible amount of money, they fight aggressively to protect their profits.
+Most insurance companies assume you will disappear after they deny your appeal.
+But this is no time to give up.
+Your attorney will have more tools to fight for what is right.
+One is showing the insurer is acting in bad faith.
 There are several ways an insurance company will act in bad faith.
 Sometimes, they will fail to meet the obligations set in your contract.
 Other times, they will simply break the law.
 You may be eligible to file a bad-faith lawsuit to hold the insurer accountable.
+These are a few examples of insurance company bad-faith practices:

 • Not thoroughly investigating the accident.